Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 * OnedriveDownloader - Does the actual downloading of the raw files.

-And those are the basics of a Source Connector.
+And those are the basics of a source connector.
 Each connector will have its specific problems to sort out.

 ### Additional Files